 Ambassador Super Cinema

 5 people favorited this theater

-Built for the Snape & Ward circuit, the Ambassador Super Cinema opened on December 24th 1928, the opening films were Emil Jannings in “Vaudeville” and “Enemies of Society”.
+Built for the Snape & Ward circuit, the Ambassador Super Cinema opened on December 24th 1928, the opening films were Emil Jannings in “Vaudeville” and Conway Tearle in “Enemies of Society”.
 There was also a variety programme on the 16 feet deep stage.
-It had a 40 feet wide proscenium, six dressing rooms and an orchestra pit, which contained a Jardine ‘Rex Gloria’ 3Manual organ.
-The Ambassador Super cinema featured a strong symmetrical facade, a projecting centerpiece flanked by Italianate style towers, and fluted Art Deco style moulding the full width of the facade at cornice level.
+It had a 40 feet wide proscenium, six dressing rooms and an orchestra pit, which contained a Jardine ‘Rex Gloria’ 3 Manual organ.
+The Ambassador Super cinema featured a strong symmetrical façade, a projecting centrepiece flanked by Italianate style towers, and fluted Art Deco style moulding the full width of the façade at cornice level.

 The side walls were decorated with stepped panels under shell moulded plaster hoods - both of these mouldings inspired by the 1925 Exposition des Arts Decoratifs.
 Decorative shields with winged helmets and drapes at beam ends to ceiling coffers.